reactwg/react-native-releases/docs/upgrade-helper.md

 # How to Update Upgrade Helper

+> [!WARNING]
+> As of React Native > 0.68, Upgrade Helper is automatically updated when publishing a release.
+These instructions remain mostly for reference.

-From the readme of [its dedicated repo](https://github.com/react-native-community/upgrade-helper#-how-it-works):
+From the readme of [its dedicated repo](https://github.com/react-native-community/upgrade-helper#-how-it-works)

 > [!Note]
 >